 Money affects your feelings as well as your choices.
 We often say that money is a useful and sensible thing.
 But if you look closely at your life, you’ll see that your feelings, not logic, usually guide how you feel about money.
 When you lose money, it’s not just pieces of paper or numbers on a screen that hurt; it’s the loss of your sense of safety, control, and stability.
 And when you suddenly make a lot of money, the thrill doesn’t come from the money itself; it comes from the boost in confidence, power, and self-worth it gives you.
 Money has a quiet effect on how you see yourself and others.

 When people assign money different emotional meanings—one seeing it as care and responsibility and the other as pressure or burden—it can strengthen or break relationships.
 Money doesn’t just buy things; it changes people over time.
-Having a lot of something can make you feel good about yourself, but having too little of it can make you feel negative about yourself.
+Having a lot of something can make you feel positive about yourself, but having too little of it can make you feel negative about yourself.
 That’s why it’s important to know what money means to you and to other people on an emotional level.
 In real life, money often defies your logic.
 Instead, you often end up following the feelings that money provides you.

-Money Gives Your Freedom
+Money Gives You Freedom

 Fear or Freedom Depends on How You See Money